zek-c/Securly-Kill-V111/README.md

 <hr>

-step 2. but it in a bookmark
+step 2. put it in a bookmark

 <hr>